acweathersby/rum/allocators.md

 ```

-A resolution oft he path to specific variable member to is restricted by the resolution semantics of each membership dereferenceing step.
+A resolution off the path to specific variable member to is restricted by the resolution semantics of each membership dereferenceing step.

 A base type is either a stack value or a pointer.
-For convincer, all stack values are referenced through pointer semantics as a refernce value.
+For convenience, all stack values are referenced through pointer semantics as a referenced value.

 A direct member is one which an offset from a base type pointer is sufficient to resolve the memory location of the member value.
 The reference pointer
 derived from such an operation takes on the type characteristics of the direct member type.